Find Space for a Fresh Take

 • Find an assistant for the day.
 Another set of hands allows you time to focus.
 Timing is harder if you’re taking photos and retrieving the products, too.

-• If you’re going to take pictures alone, keep it simple.
+• If you’re taking pictures alone, keep it simple.
 Plan on it taking longer than you expect, don’t pack the truck full and trim your shot list.

 • Take your most important photos first.